-- Wait until the device has fully powered down, then press and hold the Sleep/Wake button to turn on the iPhone again.
+- Wait until the device has fully powered down, then press and hold the power button to turn the iPhone on again.

-Doing this on a regular basis used to be vital on an iPhone, and it can still be useful on older models.
+Doing this on a regular basis used to be vital on an iPhone, but is less so these days.
+Nevertheless, it can still be useful on older models.

-There are various apps available that can help you quickly get rid of files you don't need.
-These apps are normally downloaded on to your Mac or PC; you then connect your iPhone (or iPad) and let the app work its magic.
+There are plenty of apps out there that do a quick and efficient job of getting rid of files you don't need.
+These are normally downloaded to your Mac or PC; you then connect your iPhone (or iPad) and let the app do its thing.

-A cleaner app is normally the fastest and most effective way to make space on your iPhone, but if you want a fully featured one they usually cost somewhere in the region of £20.
-That said, it's better than having to cough up for a whole new phone when you run out of space.
+A cleaner app is normally the most effective way to make space on your iPhone, but if you want a fully featured one they usually cost somewhere in the region of £20/$20.
+Better that than having to cough up for a whole new phone.

 PhoneClean by iMobie can be used to remove junk files from iOS.
 Follow these steps: